mrVectorz/snips/container_workshop.md

 ### Tripleo
 Since the Openstack 12 realease, we have been shipping Tripleo (OoO) with containers on the overcloud nodes (14 will also have these on the undercloud).
 The container runtime currently used by OoO is containerd (dockerd), however we use a wrapper called Paunch to manage the containers.

+The reason behind using containers is likely more involved then simply foolowing community trends and all.
+However, since we still use puppet, heat and bash scripts to configure the containers this isn't a clear simplicity win.

+The director installs the core OpenStack Platform services as containers on the overcloud.
+The templates for the containerized services are located in the "/usr/share/openstack-tripleo-heat-templates/docker/services/".
+These templates reference their respective composable service templates.
+Example keystone templates will still have something like `type: ../../puppet/services/keystone.yaml` (type baiscally sources the outputs data).

 #### Kolla Containers